-The Future Science editorial team is delighted to bring you the second edition of The Bioanalysis Glossary, which we hope continues to be regarded as an essential resource for everyone who works in bioanalysis or related fields.
+The Future Science editorial team is delighted to bring you the third edition of The Bioanalysis Glossary, which we hope continues to be regarded as an essential resource for everyone who works in bioanalysis or related fields.
 A total of 14 leading bioanalytical experts have been working closely with us to provide a comprehensive update, reflecting the constantly evolving and dynamic field of bioanalysis.

 What is Bioanalysis?